 Now, where is this file located?

 Exactly, at the same location where you ran the command.
-The default path is c –> Users –> Your PC username
+In this case it was simply C folder.

 Alternatively, you can also search for this file in search box of taskbar in windows to find the file.